 Title:

+Dr

 Forename:

+Jonathan

 Surname:

+Chaplin

 Representing:

-Self
+Organisation

 Organisation (if applicable):

+Kirby Laing Institute for Christian Ethics

 Email:

 What do you want Ofcom to keep confidential?:

-Keep name confidential
+Keep nothing confidential

 If you want part of your response kept confidential, which parts?:

 Ofcom may publish a response summary:

 Yes

 I confirm that I have read the declaration:

 Yes

-Of com should only publish this response after the consultation has ended:
+Ofcom should only publish this response after the consultation has ended:

 You may publish my response on receipt

 Additional comments:

+I support the responses submitted by Andrew Minichiello Williams representing Christian Concern for Our Nation.
+I paste their Exectuive Summary here:

-People like myself who may wish to respond to this consultation have only just become aware of it, without enough time to alert others or fully respond.
-Therefore please be aware that there is a body of opinion which has not been fully expressed.
-I agree with the summary below from Christian Concern for our Nation: We welcome the opportunity to respond to this Ofcom Broadcasting Code Review consultation.
+We welcome the opportunity to respond to this Ofcom Broadcasting Code Review consultation.
 Our response answers questions 1 to 6 and 44 of this consultation on proposed changes to Section One of the Code in relation to the Sexual Material Rules.

 In reviewing this Code, Ofcom is said to have taken account firstly, of ?high profile compliance failings? (including sexual material); secondly, ?pre-consultation discussions? with stakeholders (including broadcasters and representatives of consumer groups); thirdly, ?consumer research? (in relation to commercial radio and in relation to sexual material); and fourthly, ?legislative change?, in particular the European Commission Audio Visual Media Services (AVMS) Directive which must be implemented into UK legislation by 19th December 2009.1